jmtemple/web-scraping-python/README.md

 204. A third option for next steps would involve thinking expansively about how you could apply the concepts and approaches covered in this lab to a different type of data source/structure.

-205. So in the interim, as you're waiting for feedback on this lab, think about where you could go next with expanding and extending your work in this lab, and start to flesh out or develop some of your own ideas about where you put your time and effort as you work on the final project.

 206. Final project timeline:
-- Week #14 (11/23): In-class work time
-- Week #15 (11/30, 12/2):
-  * Initial version of lab due end of day Tuesday 11/30
+- (4/20): Lecture going through many of the tutorial examples.
-  * In-class work time both days
+- (4/25, 4/26): In-class work time both days.
+Ask questions of the TAs in class.
-- By end of Week #15: Final project update/shareout due on Canvas
-- By end of day Friday 12/10 (Week #16, last week of classes/start of exam week): Final project due on Canvas by end of day
+- By end of day 5/3 (e.g., the day our in person final would be): Your final project due on Canvas by end of day.

-207. Again, contact the instructor with questions.
+207. Again, contact the instructor/TAs with questions.
+DO NOT WAIT UNTIL THE LAST MINUTE!
+The TAs for this class have final projects and exams as well, so be sure to ask your questions before reading days/in classes on 4/25 and 4/26.